Social Icons

 Directed by Yuen Woo-ping

-I was not born when this movie was made back then in 1978, but this was one of the movies that help shape Jackie Chan in the comedic action movie life we have come to know him for.
-Plus this is a fun movie to see.
+I wasn’t born when this movie was made back in 1978, but this is one of the films that helped shape Jackie Chan into the comedic action star we’ve come to know him as.
+Plus, it's just a fun movie to watch.

-This movie created some extremely memorable characters, with the bad guy being so strong that it was near impossible to beat him.
-The action and cinematography was done in a different way than the foreign movies, with no need to change view from what you are watching, just mainly a single camera focus on the fights.
-Add to that, the story of the movie which was written in the most simple fashion meant to cover a wide range of audiences.
+This movie introduced some extremely memorable characters, with the bad guy being so strong that it was nearly impossible to beat him.
+The action and cinematography were done differently than in foreign films, with no need to change the camera angles during the fights—just a single camera focus.
+Add to that the story, which was written in a simple fashion to appeal to a wide range of audiences.

-Another thing to watch in this movie is the fight choreography, which was top notch in this film.
+Another thing to watch in this movie is the fight choreography, which is top-notch.

-Seen as one of the best martial arts movies, this movie follows the tale of Chinese folklore hero Wong Fei-hung.
-Here in this movie we discover how he learned the drunken boxing.
-The movie had Fei-hung being played as a spoiled brat.
-Always cheating people, getting into fights and always trying to get a one up on everyone.
+Seen as one of the best martial arts movies, this film follows the tale of Chinese folklore hero Wong Fei-hung.
+Here, we discover how he learned drunken boxing.
+In this movie, Fei-hung is portrayed as a spoiled brat—always cheating people, getting into fights, and trying to get a one-up on everyone.

 Fei-hung gets into another scuffle and beats up a hooligan who is the son of an influential man.
-This angers his father who decides to punish him by sending for a martial arts trainer called Beggar So.
+This angers the father, who decides to punish him by sending for a martial arts trainer called Beggar So.

-Beggar So is known around as a wicked trainer who has crippled numerous of his students during training.
-Fei-hung decided to runaway to avoid Beggar So.
-This running away would have worked if he did not run into Beggar So on his path towards flee.
+Beggar So is known for being a tough trainer, having crippled numerous students during training.
+Fei-hung decides to run away to avoid Beggar So.
+His escape would have worked if he hadn’t run into Beggar So on his path.

-So was as brutal as they can be and trained Fei-hung hard.
-On the other side of town, Fei-hung's father is not having it easy, as someone is trying to kill him.
+So is as brutal as they come and trains Fei-hung hard.
+Meanwhile, on the other side of town, Fei-hung's father is facing trouble, as someone is trying to kill him.

-This movie was a financial success and a critical one also.
-It was years later in 1994 that Jackie Chan did a follow up to this movie called The Legend of Drunken Master.
+This movie was a financial success and a critical one, too.
+It wasn’t until years later, in 1994, that Jackie Chan did a follow-up to this movie called The Legend of Drunken Master.

-This movie is a keeper and something you can watch again and again.
-The movie maintained a nice pace through its almost two hours of running.
-Then seeing a young Chan pulling out all the fluid martial art stops and jumps we have come to know him for.
+This movie is a keeper, and it is something you can watch again and again.
+It maintains a nice pace through its almost two-hour runtime, and seeing a young Jackie Chan pull off all the fluid martial arts moves and jumps we've come to know him for is a real treat.
+Now the make-up in this movie could have been done better, but you must try to ignore it to enjoy the movie.

-If you have not seen this movie recently, I advise that you should to get the feel of a young Jackie Chan doing what he knows how to do best, entertain.
+If you haven’t seen this movie recently, I advise you to watch it to get a feel for a young Jackie Chan doing what he does best: entertaining.

 0 comments: